muir/nject/README.md

 Type safety is checked before any functions are called.

 Functions whose outputs are not used are not called.
-Functions may be "wrap" the rest of the list so that they can choose to invoke the remaing list zero or more times.
+Functions may "wrap" the rest of the list so that they can choose to invoke the remaing list zero or more times.

+Chains may be pre-compiled into closures so that they have very little runtime penealty.

 ### nject example